rails/tailwindcss-rails/README.md

 plugin :tailwindcss if ENV.fetch("RAILS_ENV", "development") == "development"
 ```

-and then running `rails server` will run the Tailwind watch process in the background
+and then running `rails server` (or just `puma`) will run the Tailwind watch process in the background.

 #### Run `rails tailwindcss:watch`